gcorani/hierTs/README.md

 The fmethod parameters can be set to either "ets" or "arima".
 The periodType parameters can be set to either "monthly", "quarterly" or "weekly".

+## Extensive experiments
-Experiments on the whole set of monthly time series from the Mcomp package can be performed:
+To reconcile  the whole set of monthly time series from the Mcomp package:
 ```R
  batchM3 <- function(type="monthly",fmethod="ets"){
 ```